TriumphLLC/Blend4Web/deploy/doc/en/_sources/textures.txt

 .. _texture_disable_compression:

 *Export Options > Disable Compression*
-    Disable texture compression for this texture.
+    Disable texture compression (using ``DDS`` texture format) for this texture.
 Used in cases when :ref:`texture compression <dds>` deteriorates the image quality.
 For example it's recommended to disable compression for mask textures used to mix different parts of materials.

 *Export Options > Shore Distance Map*
     Used in :ref:`outdoor rendering <outdoor_rendering>`.